tanishqmanuja/valorant-api-client/docs/valorant-api-client.md

 });
 ```

-> All the providers combined should fulfill atleast the minimum requirements of the respective API Client/s.
+> All the providers within a single useProvider() when combined should fulfill atleast the minimum requirements of the respective API Client/s.

 ## Available Providers